empathyco/x/.github/CONTRIBUTING.md

 Interface X is composed of some different packages.
 New packages will be added here because we are moving to this mono-repo.

 * [@empathyco/x-components](https://github.com/empathyco/x/tree/main/packages/components) - This is the core package of this project.
-These are standalone, configurable building blocks that allow you to quickly construct the search UI for your shop.
+These are standalone and configurable building blocks that allow you to quickly construct the search UI for your shop.
 You can create a smooth, personalised search and discovery experience, while significantly minimising development time.
 * [@empathyco/x-archetype](https://github.com/empathyco/x/tree/main/packages/archetype) - This is package is the Empathy vision of the perfect components mixing.
 A project ready to connect to any Search API with customizable layout through Design Tokens.